 - Match the intensity of the song to the intensity of the workout.
 Choosing music with higher beats per minute (bpm), that matches the pace you want to keep, can help you maintain that speed with less perceived effort.

 - Reward yourself by “unlocking” new music.
 Turn your workouts into a game: complete x number of workouts and you will add a new song to your playlist, unlocking it for use in future workouts.

 - Only listen to your workout music while you workout.
 It’s easy to get excited about a new song and listen to it non-stop wherever you go.
 However, this will cause you to lose interest in the song.
 It’s never good when you spend more time skipping songs than actually exercising.
 Limit yourself to listening to these songs only when you workout, then it will give you a reason to look forward to your daily exercise!

-The research is clear: music can enhance your exercise performance and experience.
-Giving yourself a reason to get excited for your workouts, via special playlists, will not only help get you into the gym, but also help you push that extra little bit that can make all the difference in your results.
+The research is clear: music can enhance your exercise performance and enjoyment.
+Giving yourself a reason to get excited about your workouts, via special playlists, will not only help get you into the gym but also help you push that extra little bit that can make all the difference in your results.

 Let’s keep the conversation going.
 Subscribe to our email list for great content straight to your inbox.